SMTG-Bham/doped/docs/Dev_ToDo.md

 - `doped` repo/docs cleanup `TODO`s above, and check through code TODOs
 - It will also be good to use the `scan_X` functions now in the main thermodynamics tutorial as this should now be the most convenient and recommended way of doing this, unless extra control is needed e.g. to do the bandgap scissoring shown for CdTe.
 - Show example of extremum position for a defect/carrier concentration occurring at a non-limiting chemical potential (e.g. CdTe from SK thesis, V_S in Sb2S3 just about (https://pubs.acs.org/doi/10.1021/acsenergylett.4c02722)), as this is the main case where the `optimise` function is particularly powerful.
-- Should have a general refactor from `(bulk, defect)` to `(defect, bulk)` in inputs to functions (e.g. site-matching, symmetry functions etc), as this is most intuitive and then keep consistent throughout?
 - Configuration coordinate diagram generation tutorial, linked in other tutorials and codes (CarrierCapture.jl).
 For defect PESs for carrier capture or NEB calculations (don't use `IBRION = 2` for NEB), and tests.
   - Tests for configuration coordinate diagram generation code
 - Quick-start tutorial suggested by Alex G